MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/one-version.md

 - We're introducing another autoupdate window for each service update, starting with version 10.0.39.
 For more information, see the FAQ for autoupdate section in this article.

 ### What can I expect with the new (autoupdate) cadence?
 Beginning version 10.0.39, the service update autoupdate window is divided into two windows that are separated by approximately a four-week gap.
 This change provides customers with greater flexibility in scheduling their autoupdates.
 Autoupdate Window one closely resembles the historical approach of OneVersion service updates.
 Autoupdate Window two allows you to schedule your update for four weeks later.
 Apart from this, autoupdates continues to function as before, with UAT sandbox updates occurring seven days prior to production.
-For more information regarding how this pause policy works please see the **Is the change from the maximum of three pauses to one already in effect?** FAQ below.
+For more information regarding how this pause policy works, see the **Is the change from the maximum of three pauses to one already in effect** section later in this article.

 ### Does the new release schedule affect when I can schedule autoupdates?
 Yes, with version 10.0.39, there are two autoupdate windows to choose from for every service update.
 Customers can then select a weekend for the second autoupdate, which commences one month after the first autoupdate instance.
 There isn't a change in how autoupdates are scheduled in Microsoft Dynamics Lifecycle Services and when those autoupdates occur.
 The only change is which service updates are released each year.